joonhyublee/mock-chain/README.md

 const api = mock_api();
 api.foo(1, 2, 3).bar.baz('a', 'b', 'c');
+// create a mock api and make a chained call on it

 console.log(api._calls.length);
 // only one chained call has been made on the api